 Operating leases are those where all the risks and benefits incidental to ownership are retained by the lessor.
 Payments made under operating leases are recognised in the Statement of Comprehensive Revenue and Expense on a straight-line basis over the term of the lease.
 Lease incentives received are recognised in the Statement of Comprehensive Revenue and Expense over the lease term as an integral part of the total lease expense.

-12 COVID-19 Impact
+11 COVID-19 Impact

-On 25 March 2020 the New Zealand Government placed restrictions on individuals and businesses by raising its COVID-19 Alert Level to 4, which required non-essential businesses to close and the restrictions were lifted as New Zealand returned to level 1 on 9 June 2020.
+On 14 February 2021, the New Zealand Government placed restrictions on individuals and businesses by raising its COVID-19 Alert Level to 3 in Auckland, with the rest of the country at Level 2, which required non-essential businesses to close.
+The restrictions were lifted as most of New Zealand returned to level 1 on 22 February 2021, while Auckland returned to Level 1 on 12 March 2021, Later in the year, on 17 August, the whole country moved to Level 4.
+Auckland remained at Level 3, or above, until 2 December 2021.

-The Trust's offices were closed for usual business between 25 March 2020 and 26 April 2020.
+The Trust's offices were closed for usual business between 17 August 2021 and 2 December 2021.

-Below are some of the impacts the COVID-19 pandemic has had on the Trust to 31 Dec 2020.
+Below are some of the impacts the COVID-19 pandemic has had on the Trust to 31 December 2021.